This is a novel approach using regional-scale information. The analysis estimated that:

 - water repellence, surface salinity, subsoil alkalinity, low soil water storage, topsoil acidity and physical crop-rooting depth each restrict yield over at least 1 million hectares.

 soil constraints, wheat yield, land capability

 van Gool, D. (2016), Identifying soil constraints that limit wheat yield in the south-west of Western Australia.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report RMTR 399.

 This file is 7.3 MB.
 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."